meganhepner/talk/README.md

 #### By _**Megan Hepner**_

 ## Description
-    This page used the .prepend() and .append() methods to add text when the a button is clicked.
+  This page uses the .prepend() and .append() methods to add text when the a button is clicked.

 ## Setup/Installation Requirements

-* use the terminal to clone this repository
 * to clone this content, copy the url provided by the 'clone or download' button in GitHub
 * in terminal use the command 'git clone (GitHub url)'
 * open the content in a web browser